 It’s that time of year when sun-ripened, bright red berries start appearing in our backyard gardens, at farmers markets around the state and in desserts at local restaurants.
 Look for strawberries from early May through June and then again in August through September.
 Totem, Hood, Tillamook, Firecracker, Puget Reliance, Puget Summer and Redcrest are popular varieties.
 Many Oregon farmers offer U-Pick strawberries or freshly picked berries at farm stands: check out area farmers markets or visit local farms like Draper Girls in Parkdale, Farmer John’s Produce in McMinnville, French Prairie Gardens in St. Paul, and Columbia Farms U-Pick on Sauvie Island.

-Heavy Cream – ½ cup
+- ½ cup walnut oil

-Emily Forsha is Travel Oregon’s content editor and a runner, hiker and biker of many Oregon trails.
-When she’s not road tripping around the state with her husband and two little boys, this proud native Oregonian is cooking up new recipes in her kitchen, sampling the latest craft brews and cheering on her beloved Oregon Ducks.
+Emily Forsha is Travel Oregon’s Content & Community Manager.
+When she’s not road tripping around the state with her husband and two young boys, this proud native Oregonian is cooking up new recipes in her kitchen, sampling the latest craft brews and cheering on her beloved Oregon Ducks.

 Is any of the information on this page incorrect?

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.